 In a recent press release, the club announced the Cusumanos donated a hefty $1 million dollar donation as a contribution to the acquisition of a new main clubhouse location for the organization, located at 300 East Angeleno Ave.

 The project has been in the works for over a decade as growth in the number of club participants has increased the need for a vaster gathering space.
-The new building is much larger than the current clubhouse ( a former fire station) and will include features to accommodate a variety of club activities.
+The new building is much larger than the current clubhouse, which was formerly a fire station, and will include features to accommodate a variety of club activities.

 In addition, the organization expressed gratitude for the Cusumano’s ongoing loyalty to the BGC of Burbank and GEV.